 Data is created by instantiating a type.
-We can instantiate predefined types simply by using a literal such as 12 or "Hello world".
+Predefined types can be instantiated simply by using a literal such as 12 or "Hello world".

 The new operator creates instances of a custom type.
-We started our Main method by creating two instances of the UnitCon verter type.
+We started our Main method by creating two instances of the Uni tConverter type.
 Immediately after the new operator instantiates an object, the object's constructor is called to perform initialization.
 A constructor is defined like a method, except that the method name and return type are reduced to the name of the enclosing type:

 '''

 public UnitConverter (int unitRatio) // Constructor

-{

 ratio = unitRatio;

-}

 '''